Understanding our risks

 - The degree of harm that might result from the hazard or risk

-- What the person concerned knows, or ought to reasonably know, about the hazard or risk and ways of eliminating or minimising the risk
+- What the PCBU concerned knows, or ought to reasonably know, about the hazard or risk and ways of eliminating or minimising the risk

 - The availability and suitability of ways to eliminate or minimise the risk

 - The cost associated with available ways of eliminating or minimising the risk, including whether the cost is grossly disproportionate to the risk.